atomone-hub/genesis/README.md

 >
 > The proposed genesis file for AtomOne resulting from the proposals above can be found here:
 > https://atomone.fra1.digitaloceanspaces.com/genesis.json
+> The genesis file above is missing gentxs and may not correspond to the final genesis.
 >
 > For more information on how the genesis was built please also look [here](https://github.com/atomone-hub/govbox/blob/master/PROP-001.md).